+This HDHP overview has been updated with info for the 2024 and 2025 tax years.
 I previously mentioned that I had moved to a new high deductible health plan (HDHP) that my employer started offering during open enrollment.
-I have had a few questions since around that declaration from people who were curious to know more about HDHPs and I thought it may be beneficial to dedicate a post towards the topic.
+I have had a few questions since that declaration from people who were curious to know more about HDHPs and I thought it may be beneficial to dedicate an article towards the topic.
+In this article we’ll cover HDHP basics: what they are, deductible amounts, out-of-pocket maximums, HSA eligibility, and more.

 An HDHP is a type of health insurance plan that offers lower monthly premiums than more traditional plans like PPOs or HMOs in exchange for a higher deductible – hence the name “high deductible health plan”.